 “Meal” means the food served and eaten, especially at one of the customary or regular occasions for taking food during the day, such as breakfast, lunch or dinner.

-“Minor” means a person under 18 years of age and includes individuals whose cases are under the jurisdiction of the adult criminal court.
+“Minor” means a person under 18 years of age and includes individuals whose cases are under the jurisdiction of the juvenile court, adult court, or both.

 “Shall” is mandatory; “may” is permissive.

-“Youth” means any person who is in the custody of the juvenile facility.
-This person may be a minor under the age of 18 or a person over 18 years of age.
-This includes persons whose cases are under the jurisdiction of the juvenile court and persons whose cases are under the jurisdiction of the adult court.
+“Youth” means any person in the custody of a county juvenile facility and includes persons under the jurisdiction of the juvenile court, adult court, or both.

 NOTE: Authority cited: Sections 210 and 885, Welfare and Institutions Code.
-Reference: Section 209, Welfare and Institutions Code.
+Reference: Sections 209, 224.70 and 875, Welfare and Institutions Code.